tyagiriya146/Analysis-on-Cereals/README.md

 - Improving my skills as a junior data analyst.
 - Explore different solutions and it's prons and cons.
-- Working with null values and fixing it.
 - Learned to work with small datasets.